MrCheatEugene/HumanProtocol/README.md

 Or, if you are using somewhat telnet library - make sure to write *\r\n*,not *\n*.

 If you will write *\n*, then the input will never stop.

+Also, the resposes from the server contain *\n*, not \r\n.
+Please also note that, if you are planning to use it!